German Schengen Visa Denial & Appeals

 The visa application will be rejected if the embassy concludes that a passport is forged or falsified.

 Passport photos submitted with the visa application must meet the biometric requirements of the German authorities.
-These requirements typically include specific dimensions for the photo, a neutral facial expression, and a plain background.
+These Germany visa photo requirements typically include specific dimensions for the photo, a neutral facial expression, and a plain background.

-There may also be problems with granting visas in a few countries whose passports do not meet the technical standards of the Schengen countries regarding biometrics and machine readability.
+There may also be problems with issuing visas in a few countries whose passports do not meet the Schengen countries’ technical standards for biometrics and machine readability.
 Some countries’ passports may not be recognized in the Schengen area or by individual Schengen countries.

 Forgery of other documents also leads to visa rejection.